$0.00

 Cocktails: 6:00 pm, Dinner at 7:00 pm, Program at 8:00 pm

-Includes: One Drink Ticket, Hors d’oeuvres, Italian Dinner with Wine.
+Includes: One Drink Ticket, Hors d’oeuvres, and Dinner Duet with Filet and Pan Roasted Chicken Breast.

 All proceeds benefit The CDS’s Oral Health Foundation, a 501(c)(3) Corporation